SatarupaSinha/dgplug-home-task/test1/solution.rst

 Change the title of the message
 ===============================

-Now in this we are going to add two numbers and return the result.
+Now in this problem we will add two numbers and return the result

-listing:: kushaldas/assignment1/addpy.python